-In the following experiment a $1 \times 1$ block of rigid-plastic material is submitted to pureshear boundary conditions: free slip is imposed on the x = 0 and y = 0 sides, while u = -1 is imposed on the x = 1 side and v = +1 is imposed on the y = 1 side (see Fig. 12a).
+In the following experiment a 1×1 block of rigid-plastic material is submitted to pureshear boundary conditions: free slip is imposed on the x = 0 and y = 0 sides, while u = -1 is imposed on the x = 1 side and v = +1 is imposed on the y = 1 side (see Fig. 12a).

-The material is characterised by a Drucker-Prager yield criterion with c=1 and $\phi=35^\circ$ .
-The resolution is varied between $50\times50$ and $400\times400$ .
+10 The material is characterised by a Drucker-Prager yield criterion with c = 1 and $\phi = 35^{\circ}$.
+The resolution is varied between 50 × 50 and 400 × 400.
 Figure 12b-g shows the strain rate field after 1000 nonlinear iterations.

 In the absence of prescribed weakness, the deformation localises on numerical noise and this explains the random character of the observed shear bands pattern.
-Note that the position and activities of single shear zones are not constant throughout the nonlinear iterations.
+Note that the position and activities of single shear zones are not constant throughout the that the position and activities of single shear zones are not constant throughout the nonlinear iterations.

-It is also worth mentioning that in the high resolution runs the shear band angles vary between 25° and 29° which is consistent with the expected Coulomb angle $\pi/4-\phi/2=27.5^{\circ}$ (Lemiale et al., 2008; Kaus, 2009).
+It is also worth mentioning that in the high resolution runs the shear band angles vary between 25° and 29° which is consistent with the expected Coulomb angle $\pi/4 - \phi/2 = 27.5^{\circ}$ (Lemiale et al., 2008; Kaus, 2009).

-The system spontaneously organises in a network of thin shear bands which visually seems to be akin to fractals.
-This observation was the ground for the work of Poliakov and Herrmann (1994), Poliakov et al. (1994) and Herrmann et al. (1996) which looked at self-organised criticality of plastic shear bands in rocks, both numerically but also on the field by looking at outcrops in the Pyrenees.

-Following the methodology presented in these articles, I have measured the normalised moments $m_a$ of the second invariant of the strain rate for all resolutions.
-They where $M_q$ is the qth moment
+- 20 The system spontaneously organises in a network of thin shear bands which visually seems to be akin to fractals.
+This observation was the ground for the work of Poliakov and Herrmann (1994), Poliakov et al. (1994) and Herrmann et al. (1996) which looked at self-organised criticality of plastic shear bands in rocks, both numerically but also on the field by looking at outcrops in the Pyrenees. - Following the methodology presented in these articles, I have measured the normalised moments m_q of the second invariant of the strain rate for all resolutions.
+They are calculated as follows:

-$$m{a} = (M{a}/M{0})^{1/q} {(51)}$$
+$m_q = (M_q/M_0)^{1/q}$